How To Use Eufy S1 Pro Breast Pump

 Prefer to watch?
 Check out my full Eufy S1 Pro how-to video above, then scroll down for the detailed written instructions.

-Note: Pumping Milk is reader-supported, meaning, at no cost to you, I may earn a commission if you buy after clicking an affiliate link.
+Editor’s note: Pumping Milk is reader-supported, meaning, at no cost to you, I may earn a commission if you buy after clicking an affiliate link.
 Learn More.

-What’s Included with the Eufy S1 Pro
+What’s Included with the Eufy S1 Pro Breast Pump

 Front and flange view of the Eufy S1 Pro wearable breast pump showing the motor, milk collection cup, and soft silicone flange.